FrozenHearth/HackerEarthChallenge/README.md

 3. Run `npm install --save` to install all the dependencies.

-4. Start the application by running `npm start`.
+4. Start the application by running `npm start`

 5. The app will be bootstrapped on `localhost:3000` in a new window.